Code-Institute-Submissions/outerzone/README.md

 The client requested this website in order to:
 * increase the profile of the record label.
-* showcase the label's artists, their releases, upcoming gigs and media attention.
+* showcase the label's artists, their releases and upcoming gigs.
 * provide a one-stop shop for users to find out more about the label and buy their records.
-* create a community where electronic music fans can speak with like-minded people.
 * allow others within the industry, such as distributors, gig promoters or journalists, to easily get in touch with the label.

 ### Target Audience